The stunning Supermoon lunar eclipse seen this week was a reminder of how magical it is to observe the stars and the moon, and learn about space.

 Dark Skies Project

 Be sure to check out the Dark Skies project.
-All over the UK, people are getting involved in creating a map of local stargazing places where there is low light emission from streetlights.
+All over the UK, people can involve themselves in creating a map of local stargazing places where there is low light emission from streetlights.
 Under really dark skies, you can see the Milky Way with the naked eye.
 One of our favourite spots is the island of Sark off Guernsey in the Channel Islands which was made the world’s first Dark Sky Island in 2011.

 Two other major dark sky areas have been pinpointed in Galloway and Exmoor.
 Check out this map to find stunning stargazing locations near you.